Interview with Isabell from the European Ballroom Scene

 What do you like the most about voguing?

-This is more of a funny question; what is your favourite house?
+This is a funny question – what's your favorite house?

-I was one of the mothers of the House of Revlon, Dutch chapter, together with Savphire Angels Revlon.
-Savphire Revlon is still very active in the scene, but I had taken a break because I was super busy working on my bakery company.
-Now, my excuse is that I live in the middle of nowhere in the north of Sweden with my dogs and soulmate.
+I used to be one of the mothers of the Dutch chapter of the House of Revlon, along with Savphire Angels Revlon.
+While Savphire Revlon is still actively involved in the scene, I took a break from it all when my bakery company demanded my full attention.
+And now, my excuse is that I live in the middle of nowhere, up in the north of Sweden, with my lovely dogs and soulmate.
+Life has taken some interesting turns, but the memories with the House of Revlon will always hold a special place in my heart!

 House of Revlon in London